Look deep into nature. You will understand everything better.

 As primary educators ourselves, we have a sound knowledge of the Early Years Foundation Stage Curriculum (EYFS).
 Substantial research, as well as our own personal experiences have shown that outdoor learning provides some of the best opportunities for children to thrive in the EYFS's three prime areas: physical development, social and emotional development and communication and language.
 The four specific areas (Understanding the World, Arts and Creativity, Literacy and Maths) are also of great importance to us.
+We have worked hard in recent years to develop our own curriculum that is unique to Little Foxes.
+It has the EYFS at its core but we also progressively covers areas more specific to us such as woodworking, tree climbing and beach school.
 We ensure that every child has the opportunity to practise learning, discovering and creating in these areas and harnessing the natural surroundings we have at our disposal.

 We know that children learn and remember most when they are happy, and they are most happy when engaged in an activity they are completely absorbed in (Csikszentmihalyi, 2002).
 A recent UK study, funded by Natural England involved over 40,000 pupils and more than 2000 teachers.
 It found that an overwhelming 95% of children said learning outdoors made lessons more enjoyable.
 As educators, our role is to support and guide your children to gain deep learning experiences from their environment and personal discoveries.
 We will get to know all about your child: their interests, what excites them and what they need extra guidance with.
 We will use our expertise to support them in their learning journey through role modelling, suggestions, props and so much more.